ga-wdi-boston/js-objects-this/README.md

 also call the accessor name a "property" instead of a "key".

 `foo` is a kind of property known as an **attribute**.
-Attributes are properties point to values.
+Attributes are properties that point to values.
 On the other hand, properties that point to functions are **methods**.

 For the remainder of this talk, we will be focusing exclusively on how we can